-In the LCF scenario (Figure 122), Upstate F will not lose any jobs while Upstate A-E and Long Island will lose almost 500 jobs together; New York City will lose 590 jobs and the Lower Hudson Valley will lose over 1,200 jobs.
-A similar trend occurs in the AT scenario (Figure 123), albeit with lower displacement in all regions especially Upstate A-E, which will lose 18 jobs instead of 223.
+In the LCF scenario (Figure 122), Upstate F will not lose any jobs while Upstate A-E and Long Island will lose almost 500 jobs together; New York City will lose 570 jobs and the Lower Hudson Valley will lose close to 1,200 jobs.
+A similar trend occurs in the AT scenario (Figure 123), albeit with lower displacement in all regions.